chasemh/aem-wknd-practice/notes.md

   * Free and opensource on Github
 * Installed automatically in the default runmode
   * In production runmode (nosamplecontent), you need to install them yourself by adding them to your Maven project

+### Developer Workflow
+* Devs push and pull code between local file system and local AEM instance
+* Once code is locally tested, it should be pushed up to a shared repo, where it can be integrated and deployed.
+* Something are easier to edit in AEM itself (Page layouts etc.).
+Edits can be made in AEM and then synced down into Eclipse.

+## Part 2: Creating a Base Page and Template

+### Create Base Page Component
 *